 On appeal, Major Walch argues that he was entitled to a board hearing, citing Cole v.
 Tex.
 Army Nat'l Guard, 909 S.W.2d 535 (Tex.
 App.
 1995).
 That court found that a Guardsman had to have either a board or a court-martial determine that there was cause for discharge.
 Id. at 539.
 However, the Texas statute that the court relied upon was amended in 1997, removing the language that referred to the need for a board or court-martial.
 Compare Cole, 909 S.W.2d at 537 with Tex.
 Gov't Code Ann. § 431.042 (Vernon 2005).
 The principal statute now simply states that discharges shall be "according to regulations adopted by the adjutant general or to federal law or regulations."
 Tex.
 Gov't Code Ann. § 431.809.
 The version of the regulation cited in the notice sent about the recommended discharge, was upheld in a state court decision despite that no hearing was required.
 Gough v.
 State, 2002 WL 90930 (Tex.
 App.
 Jan.
 25, 2002) (unpublished) (citing Tex.
 Adjutant Gen'l Reg.
 635-100).
 We find the Gough analysis convincing even if it is not a precedential explanation of Texas law.
 The Texas Adjutant General had authority without a hearing being provided, to discharge Major Walch for poor performance.

 Major Walch argues that the discharge also was defective because he never received a discharge certificate.
-Such a document has significance, as apparently it provides information that can be useful in civilian employment and for other purposes, and provides the dates of service, rank, and whether the discharge was honorable or not.
+Such a document apparently provides information that can be useful in civilian employment and for other purposes, such as the dates of service, rank, and whether the discharge was honorable or not.
 It is also required to be given a discharged officer.
 32 U.S.C. § 324.
-However, if in fact no certificate has yet been sent him, a largely ministerial administrative act it would appear, and if Major Walch's requests at this stage with the Texas National Guard fail to produce such a certificate, then there are administrative channels for him to follow, both at the state level and potentially at the federal.
+However, if in fact no certificate has yet been sent him, a largely ministerial act it would appear that may have been delayed pending the outcome of this suit, and if Major Walch's requests at this stage with the Texas National Guard fail to produce such a certificate, then there are administrative channels for him to follow, both at the state level and potentially at the federal.
 See Crawford, 794 F.2d at 1036.
-Similarly, we will affirm the district court as to the allegedly missing discharge certificate, but without prejudice to Major Walch's right to continue his effort to pry one away from the military and seek necessary administrative relief.
+We affirm the district court as to the allegedly missing discharge certificate, but without prejudice to Major Walch's right to renew his effort to pry one away from the military once this litigation ends.